-We have launched one of our new page a couple of days ago: Perceptions of Perfection
+We have launched one of our new pages a couple of days ago: Perceptions of Perfection

-The backend team did not really attend this new page because it seemed to relatively simple and frontend only.
-We knew that it meant to be viral but we had no clue that this would be really viral…
+The backend team was not very involved in the development of this new page because it seemed to be relatively simple and frontend-only.
+We knew that it meant to be viral but we had no clue that this would be viral…

-When I arrived Monday morning to the office, they were waiting me with the news that something was not OK, the whole system was slow.
+When I arrived Monday morning at the office, they were waiting for me with the news that something was not OK, the whole system was slow.
 I checked my emails and saw that there were a couple of New Relic alerts too.

 We also noticed that most of our requests were against the same page.
-It was a relatively simple AJAX end point which was used to display the expected delivery modes for our sites.
-After a couple of minutes thinking I realised that this page’s result changed only once a day… We could cache it and we could temporarily replace the whole call with the static result.
+It was a relatively simple AJAX endpoint that was used to display the expected delivery modes for our sites.
+After a few minutes thinking I realised that this page’s result changed only once a day… We could cache it and we could temporarily replace the whole call with the static result.
 We chose the second option as a quick fix and one of my colleagues started to implement a proper caching logic.
 This was our first victory.
-The distribution of the apache requests looked instantly closer to normal than before and the site gained some reponsiveness.
-It was still far from the perfect.
+The distribution of the apache requests looked instantly closer to normal than before and the site gained some responsiveness.
+But it was still far from perfect.

 I checked the numbers and saw that we had 2000 connections and most of them were waiting… Hmm.